fernandocallejasr/BookwarmBackend/README.md

 # Bookwarm Backend

-This project is a microservice-based backend application designed to run in a Docker container within a Kubernetes cluster.
+This project is a microservice-based backend application for iOS mobile app [Bookworm](https://github.com/fernandocallejasr/Bookworm) designed to run in a Docker container within a Kubernetes cluster.
 It connects to an Oracle Autonomous Database to manage user data efficiently.
 The application exposes RESTful APIs that handle various HTTP requests, including GET, PUT, and DELETE, allowing users to manipulate user Books records seamlessly.

 ### Key Features